JosePedroDias/roster/README.md

 `/now` - returns the roster server's current timestamp

-`/leave` - signs out of the roster. returns wether it was successful or not
+`/leave` - signs out of the roster. returns whether it was successful or not

 `/client.js` - serves a JS client interface for using the roster via XHR CORS requests